W.1.e Provide a concluding statement or section that follows from and supports the argument presented.

 W.9 Incorporate evidence from literary or informational texts to support analysis, reflection, and research.

-W.9.b Apply grade 8 Reading standards to literary nonfiction. (e.g., Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient; recognize when irrelevant evidence is introduced.)
+W.9.b Apply grade 7 Reading standards to literary nonfiction. (e.g., Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is sufficient to support the claims.)